akaabdullahmateen/roadmap/css/concepts/index.md

 Specificity is the algorithm used by user agents to choose a declaration from competing declarations with the same cascade origin and importance.
 The specificity algorithm calculates the weights of CSS selectors to determine which declarations get applied to an element.

-The specificity algorithm calculates a value based on three weight categories: *ID*, *CLASS*, and *TYPE*.
-The value represents the count of selector components in each weight category, and is written as *ID - CLASS - TYPE*.
+The specificity algorithm calculates a value based on three weight categories: *ID*, *class*, and *type*.
+The value represents the count of selector components in each weight category, and is written as *ID - class - type*.
 The selector weight categories are listed below in the order of decreasing specificity.

 | Column  | Selectors                                                | Weight |
 | ------- | -------------------------------------------------------- | ------ |